New England: Demographics

 In 2020, New England had a population of 15,116,205, a growth of 4.6% from 2010.
 Massachusetts is the most populous state with 7,029,917 residents, while Vermont is the least populous state with 643,077 residents.
 Boston is by far the region's most populous city and metropolitan area.

 Although a great disparity exists between New England's northern and southern portions, the region's average population density is 234.93 inhabitants/sq mi (90.7/km2).
 New England has a significantly higher population density than that of the U.S. as a whole (79.56/sq mi), or even just the contiguous 48 states (94.48/sq mi).
-Three-quarters of the population of New England, and most of the major cities, are in the states of Connecticut, Massachusetts and Rhode Island.
-The combined population density of these states is 786.83/sq mi, compared to northern New England's 63.56/sq mi (2000 census).
+Three-quarters of the population of New England, and most of the major cities, are in southern New England—the states of Connecticut, Massachusetts and Rhode Island—where the combined population density is 786.83/sq mi (2000 census).
+In northern New England—the states of Maine, New Hampshire, and Vermont—the combined population density is 63.56/sq mi (2000 census).

 According to the 2006–08 American Community Survey, 48.7% of New Englanders were male and 51.3% were female.
 Approximately 22.4% of the population were under 18 years of age; 13.5% were over 65 years of age.
 The six states of New England have the lowest birth rate in the U.S.

 White Americans make up the majority of New England's population at 73.4% of the total population, Hispanic and Latino Americans are New England's largest minority, and they are the second-largest group in the region behind non-Hispanic European Americans.
 As of 2014, Hispanics and Latinos of any race made up 10.2% of New England's population.
 Connecticut had the highest proportion at 13.9%, while Vermont had the lowest at 1.3%.
 There were nearly 1.5 million Hispanic and Latino individuals reported in New England in 2014.

 Puerto Ricans were the most numerous of the Hispanic and Latino subgroups.
 Over 660,000 Puerto Ricans lived in New England in 2014, forming 4.5% of the population.
 The Dominican population is over 200,000, and the Mexican and Guatemalan populations are each over 100,000.
 Americans of Cuban descent are scant in number; there were roughly 26,000 Cuban Americans in the region in 2014.
 People of all other Hispanic and Latino ancestries, including Salvadoran, Colombian and Bolivian, formed 2.5% of New England's population and numbered over 361,000 combined.